jo25425/dona/README.md

 - For `uuid` primary keys, default values are generated on insert by postgres.
 - `uuid` for participantId as well
 - datasources `integer` id is also always incremented and set automatically
-- `uuid` for donor_id in donations table isn't since it didn't have a not null contraint.
+- `uuid` for donor_id in donations table isn't since it didn't have a not null constraint.

 __relations:__
 - donations has many conversations